Early Position In Poker

 - How should you play when playing from an early position in poker?

 The position from where you play your hand has the potential to make or break the deal for you in poker.
-Every position has its own pros and cons, be it a late position, middle position or an early position in poker.
+Every position has its own pros and cons, be it a late position, middle position, or an early position in poker.
 Therefore, it is very important to play according to your position on the table.
 In this post, we will take you through what early position means and how to go about playing your hand in such positions.

 GetMega is an amazing platform that lets you play with friends & family on video-chat with real money.
 Sounds fun, isn't it?
 Download the app now!

 An early position in poker depends on the round you are playing in a particular game.
-For example, in a game of Texas Hold’em, the immediate left to the big blind is an early position during the preflop, and after the flop it is the player sitting in the small blind position.
-So, to put it simply, we can say the small blind, the big blind and the player immediate to the left of the big blind are all the early positions.
+For example, in a game of Texas Hold’em, the immediate left to the big blind is an early position during the preflop, and after the flop, it is the player sitting in the small blind position.
+So, to put it simply, we can say the small blind, the big blind, and the player immediately to the left of the big blind are all the early positions.
 In fact, in a big table with 10 or more players, the number of early positions can further increase.

 To be very honest, it does not really help to play from an early position in most variants of the game.
 It is simply because you just do not know what the next players will be doing in the game.
 You are the first one to act and the rest of the players are reacting to your move and, of course, their hands.
 However, it does not mean that you will lose while playing from an early position.
 There are many ways to ensure that you make a good move even from such a position.

 To put it simply, you must just play premium hands.
 Ideally, you should not bet in an early position and take the game a bit slowly.
 Here are a few things that you need to keep in mind: